openlegend/core-rules/core/SRD.md

 back of the head, to a kick in the groin, to a deafening thunderclap that disorients the target. \newline

 **Effect:** During its turn, the target is limited to either a single major action, a single move action, or a single minor action.
 It cannot take all three, nor can it take a focus action.
-Note that a target expending it's move action to Resist this bane will receive the remainder of their usual actions if the Resist roll succeeds.
+Note that a target expending its move action to Resist this bane will receive the remainder of their usual actions if the Resist roll succeeds.
 Thus they will have their usual Major and Minor actions available this round. \newline

 **Special:** Boss actions are not affected by this bane, and can still be used to partially bypass this, though they must use one boss action per major, move, or minor action they wish to take.